M9771/M9771.github.io/about.md

 permalink: /about/
 ---

-Hello, it's my first time using github, seems fun!
+Hello, it's my first time using github & it seems fun to mess with~

 ### More Information

 I'm currently studying CIT at Cal State Northridge and loving it!
-Currently studying for my CompTia Sec+ and AWS exam so I can not only learn more, but be ready for jobs in that field.
+Currently also studying for my CompTia Sec+ and AWS exam so I can not only learn more, but to be better prepared for when I start working!

 ### Contact me